Bolton-on-Swale: History

 The village is mentioned in the Domesday Book as Boletone and belonged to Count Alan of Brittany as Tenant-in-Chief.
 The manor had been granted by Count Alan to Thor at the time of the Norman invasion, but afterwards it was granted to Enisant Musard.

 The manor was passed to Roald the Constable thereafter until it came into the possession of the Scrope family in Masham.
 They held the titles until around 1630.
 The descent is somewhat confused after this, but the title was seen to be in use in the 18th century by the Burton and Garthwaite families.
 In 1820 the title was in use by the Earl of Tyrconnell.
-The etymology of the name derives from the Old English bōðl-tūn, meaning an enclosure with buildings.
+The name derives from the Old English bōðl-tūn, meaning an enclosure with buildings.

 Governance

 The village lies within the Richmond and Northalleton UK Parliament constituency.
-From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Richmondshire and is now administered by the unitary North Yorkshire Council.

 Community and culture

-Bolton-on-Swale St Mary's C of E (VA) Primary School, located in the village, serves Bolton-on-Swale and Scorton.
-There are under 100 pupils, split into 4 classes.
+Bolton-on-Swale St Mary's C of E (VA) Primary School serves Bolton-on-Swale and Scorton.
+There are fewer than 100 pupils, divided into 4 classes.

 Geography

 As the name suggests it is close to the River Swale.
-Bolton Beck is a tributary of the Swale which passes underneath a small bridge at the north of the village.
-The village is situated on the B6271 road between Scorton and Northallerton.
+Bolton Beck is a tributary of the Swale and passes under a small bridge at the north of the village.
+The village is on the B6271 road between Scorton and Northallerton.
 The Coast to Coast Walk passes through the village.
 The village is just 0.3 mi south of Scorton and 1.1 mi north-east of Catterick.